nodejs/node/deps/npm/doc/cli/npm-run-script.md

 instead of `"scripts": {"test": "node_modules/.bin/tap test/\*.js"}` to run your tests.

-`npm run` sets the `NODE` environment variable to the `node` executable with which `npm` is executed, and adds the directory within which it resides to the `PATH`, too.
+`npm run` sets the `NODE` environment variable to the `node` executable with which `npm` is executed.
+Also, the directory within which it resides is added to the `PATH`, if the `node` executable is not in the `PATH`.

 If you try to run a script without having a `node_modules` directory and it fails, you will be given a warning to run `npm install`, just in case you've forgotten.